pal772/Visit-Bristol/README.md

     - All 3 pages have the same footer.
     - All 3 pages include links to social medias.
+    - The icons used on the footer was taken from [font awesome](https://fontawesome.com/)

      <img src="assets/readme-images/footer.png" alt="Screenshot of one of image gallery" width="50%">